Breakout: Non-XIP Discussion

 Lawrence: don’t like how

-around relocation sections.
+elf2tabis handling relocation sections.
+Should startPT_LOADaround relocation sections.
 Aligning with the ELF standard around relocations a bit more would be helpful.Bobby: Flexibility with the process loader is important.

 Leon: What assumptions have we been making in the kernel that do no longer apply?